andrewgormley/educenter-hugo/exampleSite/content/english/rules/coduo/_index.md

 5\.2.2 – Only screenshots can be accepted as proof when there is a dispute about the score.

-5\.2.3 – Screenshots or demos can be requested by admins at any time.
+5\.2.3 – Screenshots or demos can be requested by the vcod.gg Admin, Supervisors or Referees at any time.

 #### **6. Cheating and Bug Abuse**